It's important to know

 what’s in a product that you use on your skin every day, especially since our skin is our largest organ, and because the U.S. is behind the rest of the world in ingredient safety regulation.

 That’s why we provide ingredient transparency and have always held our product formulas to a higher standard.
-Not only do we provide an Ingredient Dictionary to look up every ingredient in every Apriori Beauty product, we also created a safety rating system — The OPN Ingredient Safety Rating — based on the safety and efficacy of all raw materials used in our products, so you can make an informed decision that you can look and feel good about.
+Not only do we provide transparency for every ingredient in every Apriori Beauty product, we also created a safety rating system — The OPN Ingredient Safety Rating — based on the safety and efficacy of all raw materials used in our products, so you can make an informed decision that you can look and feel good about.

 Our product formulas are also compliant under the guidelines of the EU Cosmetics Directive — the legislative basis for the manufacture of cosmetic products in the European Union.
 This directive is globally recognized as having the most stringent safety guidelines for producers of cosmetic products, and is the basis for Apriori Beauty’s self-regulation here in the U.S., where guidelines are less stringent.